fivetran/dbt_servicenow/models/docs.md

 Information about the plan or process for implementing the changes associated with the current record.
 {% enddocs %}

-{% docs change_request_implementation_plan %}
-Information about the plan or process for implementing the changes associated with the current record.
-{% enddocs %}

 {% docs change_request_justification %}
 The reasoning or justification behind the changes associated with the current record, providing context or explanation for the modifications made.
 {% enddocs %}